nfzd/sia/README.md

 Features:

-- retrieving multiple remote icals
+- retrieve multiple remote icals
-- filtering events with regex-based filters
+- filter events with regex-based filters
-- display events of a day, week (todo) or month (todo)
+- display events of a day, week or month
-- so far a command line tool, KISS
+- so far command line based, KISS

 This is very much work in progress.